 If you already have a website, you can sell your course using WordPress LMS plugins.
 Using WordPress LMS plugins is both budget-friendly and gives the ultimate freedom for selling online courses.
 However, you must have some basic knowledge about WordPress to prepare your website as a course-sharing platform.

 Not sure about choosing the right course sharing platform?

 You can check out our comparison between LMS and e-learning platforms.

-However, sending a single email to your list or bombarding Facebook groups you don’t manage with information about your course isn’t a practical approach for selling your course.
+However, sending a single email to your list or bombarding Facebook groups you don’t manage with information about your course isn’t a practical approach to selling your course.
 A solid launch strategy is required.
-And this section outlines some methods that successful course makers follow for launching their online courses.

 Choose a simple but attractive name